hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 You have more efficient expressive tecniques than me.

 [19:13:32](#169903881247Vssab:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-í ½í¸‰
+ğŸ˜‰

 [19:15:16](#169903891648lmgiH:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-But mine Is more complete and documented! í ½í¸
+But mine Is more complete and documented! ğŸ˜

 [19:19:56](#16990391962423DNfCK:tchncs.de) <hiiamboris>:
 :)